DavidABau/Human-AI-Coherence-Corpus/README.md

 * It is not a belief system.
 * It is not “the answer.”
 * It is simply a set of frameworks that may be helpful.
-* It is a diagnostic map, not an ontological system.It should never replace lived judgement, relational nuance, or empirical reality.
+* It is a diagnostic map, not an ontological system.
+It should never replace lived judgement, relational nuance, or empirical reality.

 #### If they help: good.
 #### If not: that’s okay too.